Speed Up iPhone Animations Using a Bug

 AssistiveTouch Home Screen animation hack

-Go to your iPhone’s Settings app, select General and then Accessibility.
+Go to your iPhone’s Settings app, select Accessibility and tap “Touch”.
 Enable the AssistiveTouch feature, which will give you a round button that you can drag around the interface.
 This control element is typically used for invoking special kinds of menus that are beneficial to handicapped users.
 We will however be using this to trigger a bug that speeds up the interface noticeably.

 Use an iOS bug to enable the animation hack